Choijh03/RefrigeatorDigger_Application_Flutter/README.md

 -User can use check box and it puts line through the item when check box is clicked.

--User can slide tile from right to left and click trash bin icon to delte the item.
+-User can slide tile from right to left and click trash bin icon to delete the item.

 -Help button is at the top right corner to guide user learn how to use the app properly.